jeremy-jarvis/jeremy-jarvis.github.io/aboutme.markdown

 show-avatar: false
 ---

-I'm a Senior Software Engineer with more than 13 years of experience in a variety of domains.
+I'm a Senior Software Engineer with more than 17 years of experience in a variety of domains.
 My focus is on building quality software that makes a meaningful impact on our world.

-I have worn various hats during the course of my career: Software Engineer, Project Lead, Test Lead, and Test Engineer.
+I have worn various hats during the course of my career: Test Lead, Test Engineer, Software Engineer, and Project Lead.

-Recently, I led the verification effort for a regulated medical app.
-My role as Test Lead involved requirements analysis, test planning, test implementation, requirements coverage and traceability.
+For several years I have led the verification effort for a series of medical web apps.
+My role as Test Lead has involved requirements analysis, test planning, test implementation, requirements coverage and traceability.
+I am proud of the work I have done to develop test suites that serve both the client's quality expectations and technical constraints.

-Take a look at various [projects](/projects) I have worked on.
+Take a look at [projects](/projects) I have worked on.